South Stack Cliffs, Anglesey

-A network of lakes was created by Georgian aristos so they’d have something pretty to look at from their splendid mansion, Stackpole Court.
+Bosherston Lily Ponds is a network of lakes was created by Georgian aristos so they’d have something pretty to look at from their splendid mansion, Stackpole Court.
 It’s long since been demolished, and the lakes have been commandeered by otters, dragonflies and birds.
-This flat one-mile (1.6km) walk takes in the beautiful lily ponds, and is the easiest way to reach lovely Broadhaven beach.
-Pushchairs can’t navigate the half-mile walk over to Barafundle bay, but older children will love the yomp across the clifftops.
+This flat one-mile (1.6km) walk takes in the beautiful lily ponds, and is the easiest way to reach lovely Broadhaven South beach.
+Pushchairs can’t navigate the half-mile walk over to Barafundle Bay, but older children will love the yomp across the clifftops.

 Bwlch Nant yr Arian is a mountain/forest/lake combo sitting at the head of a remote valley with great views of Cardigan Bay and the Cambrian Mountains.
 It’s the starting point for all kind of hiking/biking/riding adventures, and also one of the best places to watch the daily feeding of red kites.
 The pushchair-friendly Barcud Trail leads around the edge of the lake where the action happens: at peak times, around 150 red kites turn up for their daily dinner (2pm in winter; 3pm in summer).

 Pwll y Wrach - the ‘witch’s pool’ – there’s a name guaranteed to pique the interest of little ones – was carved by a waterfall where the River Enig plunges down a wooded gorge near Talgarth.
 An easy-access path leads from the car park into the heart of the reserve, where a network of dirt paths should be easily managed by little feet.
 It’s especially lovely here in spring, when wood anemones poke like white stars through a yellow carpet of lesser celandines.
 Later on, bluebells fleck the woodland floor with shimmering blue and the heady scent of wild garlic fills the air.